isomerpages/mlaw-me/pages/Frequently Asked Questions.md

 exercise powers to conduct fact-finding to obtain information about the Respondent’s financial circumstances.
 The MEO will also update the Court that the Respondent failed to submit documents to the MEO.
-Thereafter, the MEO will prepare a report with the information obtained from the third party agencies, and submit it to the court.</p>
+Thereafter, the Maintenance Enforcement Officer will prepare a report with the information obtained from the third party agencies, and submit it to the court.</p>
 <p></p>
 <p><strong>16.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; What happens if the Respondent is in the Debt Repayment Scheme or an undischarged bankrupt?</strong>
 </p>